No. 21 UCLA rallies late, hangs on to beat Oregon 65-56 – KION546

 Oregon: The Ducks lost to ranked Houston, UConn and Michigan State and now face lesser non-conference opponents in their next four games before playing rival Oregon State.

-UCLA: After winning their first two Pac-12 games to tie Utah atop the league standings, the Bruins return to non-conference play for four straight games.
-They have tough road contests at Maryland and against Kentucky in Madison Square Garden.
+UCLA: After their first two Pac-12 games, the Bruins return to non-conference play for four straight games, including tough road contests at Maryland and against Kentucky in Madison Square Garden.
 Having lost to ranked Illinois and Baylor, they’ll be eager to show how much they’ve improved since mid-November.
-“We got a lot of young guys,” Cronin said.
-“We just got to keep pounding nails.
-It’s the only way to build something.”

 UP NEXT